 |2117 5th Ave||706 S 3rd Street|

-Get Extra Help From the Iowa Housing Authority
+Get Financial and Resource Help from the Iowa Finance Authority

 These programs can be utilized to purchase homes revitalized by The 712 Initiative (under the Housing Revitalization Program) as well as any other homes on the market.
 You can learn more about their homebuyer programs at iowafinance.com.